IVC Filter Injury Lawsuit Attorneys

 Update: New Developments On The Dangers Of IVC Filters

-Victims of migrated or fractured IVC filters experience a variety of symptoms, some of which are not immediately known until serious symptoms arise.
-In some cases, routine checkups may reveal that the filter has migrated and an emergency, invasive surgery is required to remove the device.
+Victims of migrated or fractured IVC Filters have experienced a variety of symptoms, many of which go unnoticed until they become more serious in nature.
+And while it’s not guaranteed, a routine checkup can reveal whether the filter has migrated.
+In emergency situations, invasive surgery is required to remove the device.

 - Filter Perforations